-If it freaks you out that your friends come over, grab a water bottle, and don’t recycle it once they’ve finished it, then read on.
-Transitioning into an eco-friendlier kitchen does not have to be a stressful process.
+Transitioning into an eco-friendly kitchen does not have to be a stressful process.
 Asking your friends to recycle their water bottle does not have to be an awkward conversation.
-Taking care of our environment should be every one’s priority.
+Taking care of the environment should be every one’s priority.
 And just like with everything else, you’ve got to start somewhere.
 Swapping out single use items for reusable ones is a great place to start!
 For example, instead of buying plastic water bottles, buy a reusable one.
 Instead of buying paper towels, buy cloth ones.
 Instead of leaving the grocery store with a million plastic bags, bring your own tote bags to the grocery store.
 Instead of using plastic straws, buy a couple reusable straws!
 There are so many quick and easy ways to become more sustainable in your kitchen.
 Beyond that, buying reusable products will also save you a couple bucks.
-I’ve attached some products below that I think you’ll enjoy and that I think will kick start your journey to a completely sustainable kitchen.
+I’ve attached some products below that I think you’ll enjoy and that I think will kick start your journey to a more sustainable kitchen.

 Alternatives for Plastic Wrap

 As we all know, plastic is a big threat to our environment.
 Even when it’s recycled and ends up in landfills, it releases a toxic chemical called Dixon into our environment.
 So, if you want to start somewhere, start by brainstorming ways you can cut out plastic wrap.
 One way to do so is by using a reusable bowl cover when storing your left overs.
 It’s actually a win-win because they’re reusable, you can find affordable ones for as low as $10 and you won’t have to keep spending money on plastic wrap once you’ve run out.